AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   Bootstrap Server to start issuing Bootstrap commands on its own, without receiving a Bootstrap Request message.

+- **GET Accept: application/link-format** request sent from the Bootstrap Server to the Client is interpreted as **Bootstrap Discover**.
+It allows the Bootstrap Server to get information about the data model supported by and present on the client device.

+- **GET** with *Content Format* option sent from the Bootstrap Server to the Client is a **Bootstrap Read**.
+It can be used to read LwM2M Server and Access Control Objects during the Bootstrap phase to query for already configured Servers on the Client.

 - **PUT** requests sent from the Bootstrap Server to the Client are interpreted as **Bootstrap Write** commands.
 These allow creating and writing to Object Instances and Resources in order to initialize the data model to a state